CMSgov/bcda-static-site/src/_pages/v3/filter-claims-data-v3.md

 The _since parameter lets you filter for claims data last updated after a specified date.
 Dates must be in the [FHIR standard instant format](https://www.hl7.org/fhir/datatypes.html#instant): `YYYY-MM-DDThh:mm:ss.sss+zz:zz`.

-- Sample date: February 20, 2020 12:00 PM EST
+- Sample date: July 1, 2026 12:00 PM EST
-- Formatted sample: `2020-02-20T12:00:00.000-05:00`
+- Formatted sample: `2026-07-01T12:00:00.000-05:00`

 <div class="usa-alert usa-alert--warning usa-alert--no-icon">
     <div class="usa-alert__body">
-                <p class="usa-alert__text text-bold">Requesting data from before 02/12/2020</p>
+                <p class="usa-alert__text text-bold">Requesting data from before 03/26/2026</p>
-        <p class="usa-alert__text">Due to data source limitations, claims before 02/12/2020 are marked with the arbitrary lastUpdated date of 01/01/2020. </p>
+        <p class="usa-alert__text">The FHIR resources available using BCDA v3 were first created in March 2026.
+Regardless of the service date, no resources from BCDA v3 will have a lastUpdated date earlier than March 2026.</p>
-        <p>If you specify a date between 01/01/2020 and 02/11/2020 for _since, you'll receive all historical data for your enrollees.
-Data requests from February 12, 2020 onwards are marked with accurate dates.</p>
+        <p>If you specify a date prior to 03/26/2026 with the _since parameter, your request will include a large amount of additional historical data for your enrollees.
+Your request using _since with a date on or later than 03/26/2026 will include resources marked with appropriate lastUpdated dates.</p>
+        <p>If you wish to filter claims based on the date of service, use the _typeFilter parameter with service-date in your v3 request.</p>
     </div>
 </div>

 We recommend new model entities run an unfiltered request for all historical data before using _since subsequently for incremental exports of new data.
 You can use the transactionTime from your most recent job as the specified date.